 I am always looking for educational opportunities to share with my children.
 A trip to the grocery store is a geography lesson all by itself.
 Apples from New Zealand, oranges from South Africa, and grapes from Chili.
 The list of countries goes on and on.
-Eating locally is challenging when you shop at a large chain grocery store but it is vital for a sustainable food supply!
-There are many benefits of eating locally grown food for both you AND the planet.
+It’s also a great time to teach kids the benefits of eating locally grown food.

 Eating Locally: Does it Matter?

-Eating locally is difficult in a nation as interconnected as ours is.
+Eating locally is difficult in a nation as interconnected as ours.
 There is a wonderful resource that you can read that is published by the National Resource Defense Council that goes into great detail about this topic.
 I am going to bore you with a couple of statistics…stick with me for just a minute!

 ✯Don’t want to miss the next post?✯

 Or join the private Facebook group for simple tips on going green!

 According to the Center for Health and the Global Environment, food that is allowed to ripen on the vine is more nutritious.
 Since the food that is coming from across the world cannot be allowed to ripen on the vine, its nutritional value is lacking compared to local produce.

 Increased nutrition is just one of many benefits of eating local.
 Fresher produce is a better source of nutrients than out-of-season produce from halfway across the country.
 Growing your own food right in your own backyard is a great way to eat as locally as possible so I definitely recommend learning how to garden.

 According to the NRDC: “Imports by airplane have a substantial impact on global warming pollution.
 In 2005, the import of fruits, nuts, and vegetables into California by airplane released more than 70,000 tons of CO2, which is equivalent to more than 12,000 cars on the road.”